mariameraz/traitly/docs/en/workflow/internal_class.md

 * ***bounding box* rectangle**,
 * **major axis** (blue) and **minor axis** (green).

+!!! tip ""
-For a detailed description of the calculated traits and visual annotations, see the [Traits Table](`traits.md`).
+    For a detailed description of the calculated traits and visual annotations, see the [Results](results/overview.md) section.

 ??? note "Notes on contour modes"